jara001/f1tenth-rules/rules.md

 1. The Head-to-Head race is a race with two cars on the track at the same time.

-2. The track will be simpler and wider compared to timed trials.
-The teams are encouraged to map the track prior to the race (a time slot for the mapping will be provided).
+2. The racetrack has the same layout as in the training and qualification sessions.

 3. The algorithms must not intentionally hinder the opponent or perform any damage to it.
 Specifically, manoeuvres such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
 The referees will have the final say in whether a driver is in violation of the rule.

-4. Depending on the number of participants, the race will be organized either as
-    1. an all-play-all tournament with ties broken by an additional match, or
-    2. a knockout tournament with brackets seeded by results of the time trial.
+4. The head-to-head race will be organized as a knockout tournament with brackets seeded by results of the qualification.
+For example, with 8 teams, the bracket of the first round will be (#1 vs. #8, #2 vs. #7, #3 vs. #6, and #4 vs. #5).

+5. One head-to-head race consists of two teams racing against each other.
+One race has a dedicated timeslot of around 10 minutes.
+If one team is not showing up in these 10 minutes and let their car race, the other team won.
+If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team one the race.
+No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.

-5. Each of the competing cars starts at its own starting line.
+6. Each of the competing cars starts at its own starting line.
 Starting lines will be located at the opposite parts of the track.

-6. Overtaking may be carried out on either the right or the left.
+7. Overtaking may be carried out on either the right or the left.

-7. As opposed to time trials, no reconfiguration is allowed during the race, except after the crash, as described below.
+8. As opposed to time trials, no reconfiguration is allowed during the race, except after the crash, as described below.

-8. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.
+9. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

 ### 2.5.2 Requirements for qualification